Learn how to create a strategy to maximize member retention in this guide

 Make Your New Members Feel Welcome

 You never get a second chance to make a first impression, so it’s vital your relationship with new members starts on the right foot.
-An automated welcome message is an excellent way to ensure it does.
+An automated welcome message is an excellent way to make sure it does.

 MemberPress has a handy automated welcome-message feature that lets you greet new members and start the orientation process right away.